 Help Find Hot and Sticky Home Solutions

 During the hot summer months, many of our homes across America are hot and sticky.
-These homes often have window air conditioners or central air conditioning that are used sparingly to avoid excessive cooling costs.
-Minimizing the use of air conditioning systems to keep electric bills low almost always leads to uncomfortable conditions for the occupants.
-A closer look at the key contributing factors as to why many of our homes across America experience comfort issues in summer will help homeowners better understand this common problem and the practical solutions.
-To help, here are some hot and sticky home solutions.
+Additionally, hot and sticky homeowners rarely use window air conditioners or central air conditioning due to avoid excessive cooling costs.
+As a result, homeowners suffer from uncomfortable conditions.
+However, a closer look at the key contributing factors help homeowners understand this common problem and the practical solutions.
+Therefore, GreenHomes America shares some hot and sticky home solutions.

-The first thing to understand about our homes during the summer is that they lose much more air to the outside than most people realize.
-It is a continual, silent process that goes on every moment of every day all summer long.
-To make matters worse, at the same time you are losing the cool air you are paying to condition, an equal amount of hot, humid air from outside then enters your home to replace the cool air that was lost.
-This invisible process called air exchange is typically one of the main contributing factors for hot, sticky homes during the summer.
+First, homeowners must understand that houses lose more air to the outside than people realize.
+External air loss remains a continual, silent process that occurs every moment of every day all summer long.
+Plus, as homes lose cool air, an equal amount of hot, humid air from outside then enters your home.
+Yes, as cool air leaves, hot and humid air enters the house.Typically, this invisible process called air exchange creates one of the main contributing factors for hot, sticky homes.